By Suzana Aroko

 Time management is one of the most essential skills for leaders.
 Yet, not every leader has mastered it.
 Understandably, leaders have a million things vying for their attention and time, which could lead to feelings of being overwhelmed or frustrated.
 In his “Focus: The Hidden Driver of Excellence”, Daniel Goleman, who is considered the father of emotional intelligence, regards directing attention towards where it needs to go as a primal task of leadership.
 For him, this ability rests on self-awareness.
-He describes self-awareness as “an essential focus, one that attunes us to the subtle murmurs within that can help guide our way through life.”
+He describes self-awareness as: “An essential focus, one that attunes us to the subtle murmurs within that can help guide our way through life.”

-In 1928, William Marston came up with DISC theory to guide the journey towards self-awareness.
+In 1928, the psychologist William Marston came up with DISC theory to guide the journey towards self-awareness.
 The model, entailing four basic behavioural styles (Dominance, Inducement, Submission and Conscientiousness), eventually led to what is known today as DISC assessment/test.
 DISC assessments and tests have been used with great success by institutions, businesses and individuals around the world.
 UONGOZI Institute, for instance, employs it in almost every training programme to help leaders observe and investigate their internal states.
 At first, leaders are asked to rate themselves on the basis of four traits presented by the model.
-A group activity afterwards allows them to rate one another and also, discover the gap between one’s own and others’ ratings.
+A group activity afterwards allows them to rate one another and also discover the gap between one’s own and others’ ratings.

 I have taken the test three times (thanks to being part of the Institute), and each time ‘C’ was the predominant personality style then ‘S’.
 Along with this understanding of self also came a discovery of an intriguing relationship between personality traits and time management.